-585 This simple example shows some of the advanced capabilities that identity-tier policies can 586 achieve by limiting access based on the application request context.
-Specifically, this policy

-587 limits the application actions to a single HTTP verb on a specific path, but much more
+This simple example shows some of the advanced capabilities that identity-tier policies can achieve by limiting access based on the application request context.
+Specifically, this policy limits the application actions to a single HTTP verb on a specific path, but a much more sophisticated policy can be implemented as well.
+See [2] and [3] for detailed overviews.

-589 4.4.
+4.4.
 Another Application Infrastructure Scenario

-590 Consider another common application scenario in which there is an internal (i.e., within a cluster 591 in the enterprise data center) three-tier application.
-This application is accessed from outside 592 (through a mobile app or website) through a DMZ.
-This scenario consists of edge gateways 593 present in the DMZ - an ingress gateway and an egress gateway at the entrance and exit points to 594 and from the data center with firewalls at either side of the gateways.
-Each of the services that 595 represent the front end and back end (application logic) of the three-tier application have to have 596 a sidecar proxy to enforce policies that pertain to inter-service call requests.
-This scenario 597 requires the definition and deployment of a combination of network-tier and identity-tier policies 598 that span the various types of gateways and the sidecar proxies.
-Deploying policies at these 599 multiple locations requires an enterprise-level infrastructure that plays the role of a global control 600 plane, as described in Section 2.1.
-This is designated as a central coordination infrastructure, as

-601 shown in Fig. 5.
+Consider another common application scenario in which there is an internal (i.e., within a cluster in the enterprise data center) three-tier application.
+This application is accessed from outside (through a mobile app or website) through a DMZ.
+This scenario consists of edge gateways present in the DMZ - an ingress gateway and an egress gateway at the entrance and exit points to and from the data center with firewalls at either side of the gateways.
+Each of the services that represent the front end and back end (application logic) of the three-tier application have to have a sidecar proxy to enforce policies that pertain to inter-service call requests.
+This scenario requires the definition and deployment of a combination of network-tier and identity-tier policies that span the various types of gateways and sidecar proxies.
+Deploying policies at these multiple locations requires an enterprise-level infrastructure that plays the role of a global control plane, as described in Section 2.1.
+This is designated as a central coordination infrastructure, as shown in Fig. 5.

 Fig. 5.
-Policy Deployment for a Three-tier Application
+Policy deployment for a three-tier application

-6044.5.Functional Roles of Application Infrastructure Elements in Enforcing605Policies
+4.5.
+Functional Roles of Application Infrastructure Elements in Enforcing Policies

-This section will show the functionality of each of the application infrastructure elements involved in the policies (e.g., firewalls, gateways, sidecar, transit, and edge proxies) in detail.
-Since the functionality of firewalls that take part in this context for coarse network-tier policies are well known, this section will focus on the functionality of gateways that take part in finegrained and identity-tier policies:
+This section discusses the functionality of each of the application infrastructure elements involved in the policies (e.g., firewalls, gateways, sidecar, transit, and edge proxies).
+Since the functionality of firewalls that take part in this context for coarse network-tier policies is well known, this section focuses on the functionality of gateways that take part in fine-grained network and identity-tier policies:

-- Sidecar Beside each application instance to intercept all traffic into and out of the application and handles "east-west" internal communication between services in the infrastructure.
+- Sidecar Beside each application instance to intercept all traffic into and out of the application and handles east-west internal communication between services in the infrastructure.
 This is the primary use case of the service mesh. - Ingress gateway Controls how applications in the cluster are exposed outside (e.g., managing what names, certificates, ports, protocols, and application endpoints are served to the world outside of the cluster).
 Think of this as the service mesh control plane that manages a traditional reverse proxy similar to Spring Cloud Gateway, NGINX, or HAProxy. - Egress gateway Controls how applications in the cluster communicate with the outside world.
-This can be used for traditional egress filtering and logging, like a Squid proxy, but can also implement identity-based policy for what is allowed to call out and perform credential exchange, or presenting a set of credentials (e.g., an mTLS certificate for a partner API), on behalf of the application so that the application does not need to handle them (e.g., communicating via mTLS with the partner API).
+This can be used for traditional egress filtering and logging, like a Squid proxy, but can also implement an identity-based policy for what is allowed to call out and perform credential exchange, or present a set of credentials (e.g., an mTLS certificate for a partner API), on behalf of the application so that the application does not need to handle them (e.g., communicating via mTLS with the partner API).
 Think of this as a next-generation identity-aware Squid proxy. - Edge gateway Accepts external traffic before the ingress gateway and performs finegrained load balancing across clusters or sites.
 It is used to terminate external traffic, enable infrastructure-level failover, deploy blue-green clusters, and facilitate ingressgateway-per-team deployments without requiring each of those teams to have publicly routable ingress gateways.
 Think of this as a modern software-based local traffic manager, like F5, that can apply policy per-request rather than per-connection.

-632 4.6.
+4.6.
 Comparison of Identity-Tier and Network-Tier Policies